 - Attracting talent from cross disciplines other allied industries and fields.

 The Committee will work in collaboration with allied industry groups, commissions and bodies to bridge surveying, spatial and space and work in the national interest by taking the lead in coordinating and uniting as single national voice, representative of all surveyors and surveying/spatial professionals.
 As the vehicle for change, the committee will coordinate and lead a national approach consistent with the intended outcomes.

 At the Locate22 Conference, Lee Hellen, LSC Chair, lead a session to discuss the project and pose a number of questions to the audience.
-This online workshop, where Lee will be joined by Amy Peterson and other LSC Committee members, is an extension and addition to the Locate22 session, for both those who were in attendance and those who could not make it.
+This online workshop, where Lee was joined by Amy Peterson and other LSC Committee members, was an extension and addition to the Locate22 session, for both those who were in attendance and those who could not make it.

-By registering below, you will receive the Zoom access to join the presentation and meeting.
+By registering below, you receive access to the watch the webinar recording at your leisure.